-There are a lot of dishes to try, and the good news is that you can eat very well on the cheap in Vietnam; typically, a banh mi or some pho will cost you around $1.
-Here’s a list of some dishes I loved when visiting that I’m already missing:
+There are a lot of Vietnamese dishes to try, and the good news is that you can eat very well on the cheap in Vietnam.
+Typically, a banh mi or some pho will cost you around $1.
+Here’s a list of some Vietnamese food I loved when visiting that I’m already missing:

 You are probably familiar with the Vietnamese staple, Pho, but what I didn’t know until travelling around was that each region (and even some cities!) have their own version of the fragrant, warming noodle soup.